This page includes maps as well as charts and other information about people organized on the basis of place - and especially for maps.

 A wonderful site for Monaghan maps is done by Monaghan County.

 For Dublin, see the 1798 Dublin Map at Mapco: Mapco

 Another great site is Dennis Garvey's site for parishes and townlands in Co.
 Louth.

 A site new to me: Open Street Maps.
 March 2016

-Years Ago, I found some of these on one of my trips.
-Now they are digital.
+Years Ago, I found some of these on one of my trips by dropping into the office in Dublin.
+Now they are avalable on line.
 A wonderful resource: Geological Maps.
 July 7, 2016

 PRONI has some excellent 1602 maps of Escheated Estates on Flicker.
 September 7, 2016

 Since many of the Irish JACKSONs came from Westmorland and Lancashire, This site featuring Old English maps is excellent.

 PRONI Historical Maps viewer.
 New in 2016.